bioversity/Crop-Ontology/README.md

 The generated `Crop-Ontology` directory acts as a standard `war` directory that you can deploy in any servlet container.

-Make sure all the settings inside `WEB-INF/web.xml` are correct (most specifically the URLs of your SPARQL endpoint).
-You could use `jetty-runner` to serve Crop Ontology:
+Make sure all the settings inside `WEB-INF/web.xml` are correct.
+Most specifically the `development` init parameter and the `rdf-path` location which is where all your data is going to be stored.

+## Running

+To run Crop Ontology you could use `jetty-runner`:

     java -jar jetty-runner.jar Crop-Ontology/

-For SPARQL we suggest using Fuseki, however other standard HTTP-based endpoints, such as 4store, will work.

 That's it!
 File an issue if you need help, or just fork the project to improve it!